minond/aping/README.md

 #### installing

-haven't published this to npm yet, will do so after I get more tests and the api is finalized. if you do want to install it, however, you can do so using the github repo: `npm install minond/aping`
+haven't published this to npm yet - I will do so after I get more tests and the api is finalized. if you do want to install it, however, you can do so using the github repo: `npm install minond/aping`